Vaccination Mandate Effective Fall 2021

-- Completion of all pre-requisite courses with a minimum of a "C" grade.
+- Completion of all pre-requisite courses including pathway/general education courses with a minimum of a "C" grade.

-- A grade point average (GPA) of 3.0 (from prerequisite courses) is the minimum requirement for consideration of an application into the Nursing Program;
+- A grade point average (GPA) of 3.0 (from five key pre-requisite courses) is the minimum requirement for consideration of an application into the Nursing Program;

 - Current RN licensure in New York State (students who have not yet received their RN license may take general education courses.)